The complete guide for where to stay in Bordeaux, in the city center and in the vineyards!

 Bordeaux Hotels for Saint Emilion and Pomerol

-If you’re in the Right Bank, for the best in luxury, the 5-star, Hostellerie de Plaisance in Saint Emilion is the only choice you will want to consider due to its unequaled views, perfect service, and starred Michelin restaurant.
-But Hostellerie de Plaisance is quite pricey.
+If you’re in the Right Bank, for the best in luxury, the 5-star, Hotel de Pavie, previously known as Hostellerie de Plaisance in Saint Emilion is the only choice you want to consider, due to its unequaled views, perfect service, and starred Michelin restaurant.
+Note, that Hotel de Pavie is quite pricey, but worth it, if you have it.

 There are several other hotels well placed in the St. Emilion village.
-In the village, Logis de la Cadene, owned by the popular de Bouard family, of Chateau Angelus fame opened their hotel in 2016.
+In the village, Logis de la Cadene, owned by the popular de Bouard family of Chateau Angelus fame, which opened their hotel in 2016.
+Another great choice in the village center is La Porte Brunet.

-For example, you might want to look into Auberge de la Commanderie, Palais Cardinal, Le Pavillon Villemaurine, and Au Logis des Remparts which are well worth seeking out for budget-savvy consumers wanting to remain in the picturesque St. Emilion village.
+There are also several other, lesser priced hotels.
+For example, you Auberge de la Commanderie, Palais Cardinal, Le Pavillon Villemaurine, and Au Logis des Remparts which are well worth seeking out for budget-savvy consumers wanting to remain in the picturesque St. Emilion village.
 For something with a modern touch in Saint Emilion, there is 5 Lasserre.

 Situated just outside the beautiful Saint Emilion village is the Grand Barrail Hotel and Spa.
-If you are interested, the Grand Barrail Hotel also has a gold course.
-Chateau Le Relais Franc Mayne offers several, uniquely, styled rooms, each with their own themed design.
+If you are interested, the Grand Barrail Hotel also has a golf course.
+Chateau Le Relais Franc Mayne offers several, uniquely, designed rooms, each with their own themed motif.

 Value Hotels for St. Emilion, Libourne and the Right Bank